Non-adiabatic exciton-phonon coupling in Raman spectroscopy of layered materials

 \paragraph*{Results and Discussion}

-As a first test case, we apply our theory to hexagonal boron nitride in its bulk form with $AA'$ stacking order.
-This material features both strong excitonic effects~\cite{arnaud2006} and light atoms, which leads to relatively large phonon frequencies of up to $\approx$170~meV.
+As a first test case, we apply our approach to hexagonal boron nitride in its bulk form with $AA'$ stacking order.
+This material features both strong excitonic effects~\cite{arnaud2006} and light atoms, which leads to relatively large phonon energies of up to $\approx$170~meV.
 The latter makes it an ideal candidate to observe the impact of non-adiabatic effects on the frequency dependence of the resonant Raman intensity.

-In Fig.~2, we present the results of our calculation for the Raman-active, degenerate, in-plane optical ($E_{2g}$) phonon mode, summed over outgoing photon and phonon polarizations and averaged over incoming photon polarizations.
-We show the computed Raman intensity as a function of excitation energy both for the full calculation with excitonic effects (blue lines) and for the independent-particle case (red lines), where we set the two-particle interaction kernel in the electron-photon vertex to zero while still retaining the TDA.
+In Fig.~1, we present the results of our calculation for the Raman-active, degenerate, in-plane optical ($E_{2\mathrm{g}}$) phonon mode, summed over outgoing photon and phonon polarizations and averaged over incoming photon polarizations.
+We show the computed Raman intensity as a function of excitation energy both for the full calculation with excitonic effects (blue lines) and for the independent-particle case (red lines), where we set the electron-hole interaction to zero while still retaining the TDA.
 In addition, we also compute the Raman intensity both in the full, non-adiabatic theory (full lines) and in the adiabatic limit (dashed lines).
-As previously shown~\cite{reichardt2019}, the latter can be obtained from the former by neglecting the dependence of the reduced matrix element on the phonon frequency.
+As previously shown~\cite{reichardt2019}, the latter can be obtained from the former by neglecting the dependence of the scattering matrix element on the phonon frequency.
 For comparison, we also show the results of a calculation of the imaginary part of the dielectric function, which is closely related to the absorption coefficient.
-More details of the underlying \textit{ab initio} calculations are given in Section S2 of the SM.
+Additionally, we also included two experimental data points, measured in the pre-resonant regime, from Ref.~\cite{reich2005}, which compare decently well to the results of our calculation.

-In the IP-picture, the absorption spectrum of bulk hBN (red shade) sets on at the direct gap of around 6.50~eV located at the $M$-point in the band structure (see Fig.~S2 in the SM).
+In the IP-picture, the absorption spectrum of bulk hBN (red shade) sets on at the direct gap of around 6.50~eV located at the $M$-point in the band structure (see top panel of Fig.~2).
 When excitonic effects are included (blue shade), the absorption spectrum is dominated by a strong excitonic resonance near 5.58~eV, followed by a series of excitonic peaks with less oscillator strength (compare also Refs.~\cite{galvani2016,aggoune2018,paleari2018}).